castelojb/research_flow/README.md

 ### 🔧 Defining Kernels

-Each `Kernel` wraps a specific phase of the pipeline, composing its internal steps using `Transformer`s and a declarative `graph`.
+Each `Kernel` wraps a specific phase of the pipeline, composing its internal steps using `Transformers` and a declarative `graph`.

 ```python
 # Data Processing Kernel